How bad is IPv4 address exhaustion?

 5. Geographic limitations - since the Internet was created in the USA, this country is also involved in the distribution of IP addresses.
 Almost 50% of all addresses are reserved for the United States.

 It is impossible to stop the exhaustion of IPv4 addresses and transition to IPv6 is inevitable.
 Moreover, the growing demand for addresses leads to the appearance of a black market.
 After the distribution of almost all free addresses, the only way to get addresses will be on the black market and prices will rise significantly.
 If the survival of your business depends on getting IPv4 addresses, you will be ready to pay for them, even if you must bypass the rules.
-Fortunately, Network Address Translation (NAT) was developed to deal with the IP exhaustion problem and to prevent the appearance of the IP black market.
+Fortunately, Carrier Grade Network Address Translation (CGN or CGNAT), also known as Large Scale NAT (LSN) was developed to deal with the IP exhaustion problem and to prevent the appearance of the IP black market.
 You can find out more about this technology here